ahallicks/history-manager-editor/README.md

 # history-manager-editor package

 This package allows you to manage your project history.
+The history is stored in IndexDB so there's no easy way to edit it.

 ![Material Light Theme](https://github.com/ahallicks/history-manager-editor/blob/master/ss-material.jpg)